ewired/gjs-guide/docs/tutorials/gjs-gtk-application-packaging.md

 imports.package.run(/* ${main-module} */);
 ```

-Where ${main-module} is a module containing `main()` the function that will be invoked to start the process.
+Where ${main-module} is a module containing `main()` the function that be invoked to start the process.
 This function should accept a single argument, an array of command line args.
-The first element in the array will be the full resolved path to the entry point itself (unlike the global ARGV variable for gjs).
+The first element in the array be the full resolved path to the entry point itself (unlike the global ARGV variable for gjs).
 Also unlike ARGV, it is safe to modify this array.

 `main()` should initialize a GApplication whose id is ${entry-point-name}, and do all the work inside the GApplication vfunc handlers.